Iterative Refinement

 Biological Information Thermodynamics: Landauer at Biological Scale

-Measurable heat signatures from autophagy consistent with Landauer's principle (~10⁻²¹ J/bit)
+Measurable heat signatures from autophagy and synaptic pruning consistent with Landauer's principle (~10⁻²¹ J/bit).
+Participants receive actionable health data regardless of outcome.

 Documented Jan 24, 2026 · Pre-registration Target Q2 2026